dashbird/site/content/docs/learn/how-it-works.md

 ---
 date: 2017-06-05
-title: AWS Lambda Monitoring with Dashbird
+title: Dashbird Works By Using AWS Public APIs
-linktitle: How it works
+linktitle: How it works?
+description: Dashbird connects with AWS public APIs and collects logs from CloudWatch.
+We turn these logs into actionable metrics that can be used for monitoring serverless functions.
 kbSeries: ["ALearn"]
 kbSeries_weight: 300
 aliases: